 On the surface, it seems like a good and seemingly well-reasoned term.
 But one must remember to specify “religious faith”, or the term becomes illogical.

 Most uses of the term (as noted in Google search results) seem to take this into consideration, but some do not.
 Whether this is out of error or ignorance I am unsure, but I will outline why it matters here.

 One may negate a belief in god, ghosts or any number of other mythical or supernatural entities without losing logical credibility.
 This is obvious and is known by anyone who has embraced reason.
 But at the same time, no one is COMPLETELY devoid of all blind faith.

-I have no issue with the term Apistevist (I can not say the same for Bionic Dance, the youtuber that coined the term however).
+I have no issue with the term Apistevist (I can not say the same for Bionic Dance, the youtuber that coined the term, however).
 But I caution how it is utilized and defined in conversation and debate.
-The key is word is religious.
+The key is religious.